International activities of DWA

 - Seminars in English for participants from abroad

-- Worldwide specialist advice with the build-up of national water
+- Worldwide expert advice on the establishment of national water associations

 - Engagement in international associations and institutions